anandu79/IP-geolocation-containerized-project-with-Application-Load-Balancer/README.md

 systemctl enable docker.service
 ```

-## Docker container creation in api-caching-instance
+## Docker container creation in api-caching-instance1

 SSH into api-caching-instance and create a docker container using [redis](https://hub.docker.com/_/redis).